Romy Gonzalez Player Props: White Sox vs. Marlins

 Romy Gonzalez At The Plate

-- Gonzalez is batting .198 with three doubles, two triples, three home runs and two walks.
+- Gonzalez has three doubles, two triples, three home runs and two walks while hitting .198.

-- In 14 of 32 games this year (43.8%), Gonzalez has reached via hit, and that includes multiple hits twice.
+- This year, Gonzalez has recorded at least one hit in 14 of 32 games (43.8%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.